tcarrio/hyprvibe/README.md

-# Chris' NixOS Configuration with Hyprland
+# Hyprvibe

-This is a flake-based NixOS configuration with Hyprland window manager support.
+A flake-based NixOS configuration with Hyprland window manager support.

+Tuned to squeeze every bit of performance out of your system.

-It's not really in a drop and go state, but if you're willing to tweak a few things (like replace my username) you sould be mostly set.
+It's not in a drop-and-go state, but if you're willing, tweak a few things.
+ (like replace my username) You should be mostly set.

-There are no doubt a few ways we could improve this for easier sharing.
+There are a few ways we could improve this for easier sharing.
+I'd appreciate suggestions/PRs.

 ## Structure